 Donna McDonald, Ph.D. (she/her/hers) is a licensed psychologist and serves as the Associate Director of Training.
 She received her doctorate in Counseling Psychology from Michigan State University and has worked as a therapist for over 25 years in both community and university settings.
 Dr. McDonald works from a generalist perspective and sees students with a variety of mental health issues.
 She also has expertise in working with trauma survivors and with students with diverse identities including first generation college students and non-traditional adult learners.
 Dr. McDonald has received training in Dialectical Behavior Therapy (DBT) and the Collaborative Assessment and Management of Suicidality (CAMS).
 She uses a collaborative and relational approach in therapy with a focus on emotion.
 Her favorite self-care strategies involve being outdoors, music, and warm beverages.

-Sara Rieder Bennett, Ph.D. (she/her/hers) is the Director of Testing for the University of Akron.
+Sara Rieder Bennett, Ph.D. (she/her/hers) is the Director of Testing for the University of Akron (including CTC Testing Services and Computer Based Assessment and Evaluation).
 She received her doctorate in Counseling Psychology from the University of Akron in 2009 and has worked in both university and community agencies.
 Her internship took place at West Virginia University and postdoctoral hours were at Clemson University.
 Dr. Rieder Bennett has interest in feminist and multicultural counseling, health psychology, testing and assessment, supervision and training, and research.
 She coordinates the assessment training, and co-leads the research group with Dr. Natacha Keramidas for the interns.
 She has been at the University of Akron since 2012.

-Dr. Rieder Bennett is a Past-President of the Great Lakes College Testing Association, Editor of the Journal of the National College Testing Association (NCTA), Treasurer of NCTA, Co-Chair of the NCTA Proctor Certification Committee, and serves as an advisor and reviewer for NCTA Test Center Certification.
-She is a member of the Accessibility Committee of Faculty Senate and Placement Testing Committee at the University of Akron.
+Dr. Rieder Bennett is President of the National College Testing Association (NCTA), Co-Chair of the NCTA Proctor Certification Committee, member of the Association of Test Publishers and NCTA Joint Working Group on Online Observation of Testing Standards, and serves as an advisor and reviewer for NCTA Test Center Certification.
+She is a Past-President of the Great Lakes College Testing Association, Past Editor of the Journal of the National College Testing Association (NCTA), and Past Treasurer of NCTA.
+She is Co-Chair of the Accessibility Committee of Faculty Senate, and member of the Placement Testing Committee at the University of Akron.
 Outside of the office, Dr. Rieder Bennett enjoys hiking and yoga, reading, learning new skills, spending time with family and friends, and everything to do with cooking.

 Premala Tara Jones, Ph.D. (she/her/hers) is a licensed Psychologist.
 She received her doctorate in Counseling Psychology from Kent State University.
 She completed her internship at the Counseling and Testing Center at the University of Akron and carried out her post-doctorate residency in Health Psychology at the Cleveland Clinic Foundation, main campus.
 She has worked for several years as a psychologist in both community and private practice settings.
 Her professional interests include, holistic health psychology, integration of spirituality, functional nutrition, diversity, trauma, anxiety, depression, first generation and non-traditional college students.
 In addition, Dr. Jones has research and training interests in diversity, anxiety management, grief and loss, reproductive loss, and compassion fatigue.
 Highlights of her research interests in the aforementioned areas include the co-development of curriculum on reproductive loss for psychiatric residents, university counseling programs, and private clinicians.
 Additionally, she has presented at national and regional conferences on reproductive loss, parenting, self-care, and compassion fatigue.
 Premala enjoys time involved with her faith, family, friends, reading, outdoors activities and household projects.